aknip/tokamak/README.md

 > npm run build

 <dl><br><br></dl>

+## URL / state concept

+- Overall concept:
+  - ALL GUI-changes, navigations etc. are triggered by URL-changes (href, location.hash)
+  - URL change is recognized by the plasma.router and 'NAVIGATE'-action is dispatched
+  - This means: Dataflow is unidirectinal: From URL to state.
+State is never set directly (for navigation purposes)
+- Example 1: Click on item
+  - Set location.hash, , with redraw: true
+  - plasma.router is called
+  - 'NAVIGATION'-action is dispatched, state set
+- Example 2: Swipe through scroll list
+  - Set location.hash, with redraw: false
+  - plasma.router is called
+  - NO action is dispatched, because the goal is just to reflect the UI change in the URL
+- Example 3: Initial call by deep link
+  - URL is set in browser, eg. via link or bookmark or manual entry
+  - plasma.router is called
+  - router checks, if valid hash # is available.
+If not, hash will be set with default state (start page)
+  - 'NAVIGATION'-action is dispatched, state set

+NEW:
+// green card shown, lifted up
+mainNav: 'startpage', subNav: 1, detail: [cardup: false, cardup: true], animPos: []

+// two detail cards shown, the first one clicked/full screen, the second one small at the bottom
+mainNav: 'menu01', subNav: 0, detail: [{content: 47, show: full}, {content: 12, show: small}], animPos: []

+<dl><br><br></dl>

 ## Animation notes
 - Use 'scale' to animate the size of a surface over time, don't use 'size' ! http://famous.org/learn/sizing.html